SanjuSreejith/Thekkan-coders/README.md

 But we fixed it anyway.

 🎮 The Game
-Three mini-games (more of them will be added in the near future).
+Two mini-games and one weather alert option (more of them will be added in the near future).
 Countless pazhamchollus.
 Zero impact on global affairs.
 Play it to feel culturally superior while doing absolutely nothing useful.

 🧠 The Vision